DynamoDB Schema Reviews

 Sample deliverable

-I'm offering the first 3 reviews at 30% off to build the portfolio.
-Use code EARLY30 at checkout.
+I'm offering the first 10 reviews at 30% off to build the portfolio.
+Use code EARLY30 at checkout - valid for the first 10 signups.

 | Tier | Regular | Early bird |